physics642/Chinmaya.Nayak/_publications/2026_pranjali.md

   enhanced by nearly two orders of magnitude during the Mars–CME interaction, allowing penetration of solar-origin magnetic fields into the Martian ionosphere.
-  Even below 500 km altitude, the ratio of magnetic pressure to ionospheric thermal pressure increased by more than 100 times, creating an overpressure regime.
+  Even below 500 km altitude, the ratio of magnetic pressure to ionospheric thermal pressure increased by more than 100 times, creating an overpressure regime.This condition exposed the topside ionosphere to the CME, resulting in severe depletion of electron density, particularly above 350 km.
+The dayside ionosphere showed stronger depletion compared to the terminator regions.

 ### BibTeX Reference
 ```bibtex